pghalliday/redux-duckling/README.md

 For our example we have our `operation` functionality and can start combining it into a generic `collection` duckling.
 This will contain the `list`, the operations and the finalize operation actions.

-**NB. it is not possible to merge other `handlers` or `initialState` with a combined duckling.
-If you attempt to do so an error will be thrown.
-This is because in most cases the states will conflict and although it might be possible to manage this, doing so quickly gets mind bogglingly complicated.
-This is the reason that the `list` duckling is defined separately (you may think that it would naturally sit at the collection level)**

 ```javascript
 //
 // ./lib/collection/index.js